Destinations Greece Athens

 Must orderwhatever's on the day's menu + a glass of natural Assyrtiko

-Kalamida 9 in Psyrri — a 19th-century candle shop the owners kept partly intact (the candles still sell from the back wall) reopened as a modern-Greek dining room.
-Michelin Plate 2024 and 2025; all-Greek wine list with a hard lean into low-intervention bottles; a small garden under a lemon tree for summer.
-Smaller and quieter than the Michelin-starred rooms; the booking that doesn't need to be made six weeks out.
+Kalamida 9 in Psyrri: a 19th-century candle shop kept partly intact (the candles still sell from the back wall), reopened as a modern-Greek dining room.
+Michelin Plate in 2024 and 2025, an all-Greek list that leans hard into low-intervention bottles, and a small garden under a lemon tree for summer.
+Smaller and quieter than the starred rooms, and the booking you don’t have to make six weeks out.

 Psyrri · Kalamida 9Michelin PlateGarden tables